Home Search Index of men A-Z

 Appearance: Fair complexion.
 Grey eyes.
 Brown hair.

-At Scutari General Hospital from the 14th of September 1854 sent to rejoin the regiment on the 10th of November.
+At Scutari General Hospital from the 14th of September 1854.
+Sent to rejoin the regiment on the 10th of November.

-Is shown on a nominal roll of officers and men of the regiment at the Cavalry Depot, Scutari, made out on the 9th of November 1855, as being On Duty there from the 4th of November.
+He is shown on a nominal roll of officers and men of the regiment at the Cavalry Depot, Scutari, made out on the 9th of November 1855, as being On Duty there from the 4th of November.

 From this he did not serve in Eupatoria with the regiment.